HIPAA Privacy Notice

 - Lawsuits and Disputes.
-If you become involved in a lawsuit or other legal action, the Plan may disclose your PHI in response to a court or administrative order, a subpoena, warrant, discovery request, or other lawful due process.
+If you become involved in a lawsuit or other legal action, the Plan may disclose your PHI in response to a court or administrative order, a subpoena, warrant, discovery request, or other lawful due processes.

 - Law Enforcement.
 The Plan may release your PHI if asked to do so by a law enforcement official, for example, to identify or locate a suspect, material witness, or missing person or to report a crime, the crime's location or victims, or the identity, description, or location of the person who committed the crime.

 - Workers' Compensation.
-The Plan may disclose your PHI to the extent authorized by and to the extent necessary to comply with workers' compensation laws other similar programs.
+The Plan may disclose your PHI to the extent authorized by and to the extent necessary to comply with workers' compensation laws or other similar programs.

 - Military and Veterans.
-If you are or become a member of the U.S. armed forces, the Plan may release medical information about you as deemed necessary by military command authorities.
+If you are or become a member of the U.S. Armed Forces, the Plan may release medical information about you as deemed necessary by military command authorities.

 - To Avert Serious Threat to Health or Safety.
-The Plan may use and disclose your PHI when necessary to prevent a serious threat to your health and safety, or the health and safety of the public or another person.
+The Plan may use and disclose your PHI when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.

 - Public Health Risks.
-The Plan may disclose health information about you for public heath activities.
+The Plan may disclose health information about you for public health activities.
 These activities include preventing or controlling disease, injury or disability; reporting births and deaths; reporting child abuse or neglect; or reporting reactions to medication or problems with medical products or to notify people of recalls of products they have been using.